GliaOmicsLab/microglia-sc-snRNAseq/README.md

 The main experiment can be explored online via **Nygen portal**.

 ## Experimental Overview
 Enriching microglia from fresh-frozen brain tissue is challenging due to marker degradation and cellular fragility.
-To overcome these limitations, we developed a novel protocol (**FixedNuclei**)  that selectively enriches PU.1⁺ nuclei:
+To overcome these limitations, we developed a novel protocol (**FixedNuclei**)  that selectively enriches PU.1⁺ nuclei (protocol.io):

 - **FixedNuclei** - snRNA-seq of nuclei isolated from lightly formaldehyde-fixed tissue and enriched for PU.1+ nuclei, capturing nuclear transcripts only.